About

 Group sales exhibition in pop-up gallery/art center Artes Bussum, Dec.
 2023 – April 2024.

-Group exhibition IWS Holland (Dutch branch of the International Watercolour Society), June 2022.
+Group exhibition IWS Holland (Dutch branch of the International Watercolour Society), the Netherlands.
+June 2022.

 Memberships: